 Must-Know Where the Money Is Going

-One of the biggest transitions that you will face from renting to buying one in the capital smart city Islamabad is the costs.
+One of the biggest transitions that you will face from renting to buying one in the smart city is the costs.
 When you live on rent, you typically pay monthly rent, a deposit as a security to the landlord, and pay for other utilities.

 The homeowner expenses are a little different.
 You will have to pay a mortgage every month, taxes for the property, fees related to the home buying process, and even the maintenance cost to keep the house in great condition.